paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

+# 2020-10-28 through 2020-11-04
+## Accomplishments
+- worked with KRS on visualizatoin
+  - "So the interpolated plots might seem nice and continuous, but discrete colors will give you better discrimination that users can perceive better."
+  - also recommended "stacked time varying plots that change as the execution progresses" - perhaps something like [this](https://i.stack.imgur.com/81KbD.png), where each color would be a different hardware resource?
+- looked at likwid docs with Tom
+- set up new dev machine

+## Goals for this week
+- write discrete color scale
+  - play with log scaling to tune what gets put in each bin
+- test that scale
+  - generate some swatches
+  - generate some diagrams with a few color options

+## Questions
+- thoughts on stacked line plot?
+  - how difficult would it be to measure over time?
+- any adjustments to my goals for this week?

 # 2020-10-21 through 2020-10-28
 ## Accomplishments
 - gave Tom some feedback on the likwid docs